fz172/fanfly/_posts/2025-12-06-misc_work_on_fwf.md

 I then turned off "Crossfill flight plan" in the GNX375 settings, the message went away.
 When I turn the setting back on however, the message went back.

 I will need to check if the crossfill still works when I turn it off.
 The setting might not have been for G3X.

+#### Update on 12/13

+In normal mode, I went to menus and turned off "Crossfill flight plan" in the GNX375 settings, and the message went away.
+I tried to enter a flight plan in 375, it indeed transferred to G3X.
+I tried to change transponder code on both sides, and they all seemed to work.

+The problem seems to have been solved.
+I think I will keep the setting off for now.

 ### Starter Solenoid